yusufcagan/Shft-Acme-App/README.md

 # ACME APP SHFT React Native Application

-This project is a "Job Finder" app that allows users to search, filter, and apply for job listings.
+This project is a "Job Finder" app that allows users to search, and apply for job listings.

 ## Installation